galaxyproject/galaxy-charts/docs/content/xml-framework.md

 ## Populating the Script Template

-Galaxy Charts leverages Galaxy’s minimal JavaScript-based visualization interface, which can be used independently of Galaxy Charts and is compatible with any JavaScript framework.
-To understand this framework, let’s examine the interface:
+Galaxy Charts leverages its minimal JavaScript-based visualization interface, which can be used independently of the Galaxy Charts Vue package and is compatible with any JavaScript framework.
+To understand how the framework works, let’s examine the interface:

 ```html
 <html>